 PCPA is committed to becoming an anti-racist, equitable, diverse, and inclusive institution.

-This committee is organized to lead PCPA in the work of becoming an anti-racist, equitable, divers, inclusive, and accessible institution and infuse it into all our work as a company.
+This committee is organized to lead PCPA in the work of becoming an anti-racist, equitable, diverse, inclusive, and accessible institution and infuse it into all our work as a company.

 The immediate steps the PCPA EDI & A (Equity, Diversity, Inclusion, and Accessibility) Committee has been taking - and will be taking - to create meaningful change in our practices fall into the categories below.

 These action items are the first steps that the EDI Committee has initiated.
 There will be more recommendations and action items forthcoming to further the growth of the company in adopting anti-racist, equitable, diverse, and inclusive practices, policies, and procedures, to create a vibrant and safe environment for all staff, students, and guest artists.